Access Georgia Public Information & State Records (Free)

 Federal Bureau of Prisons website screenshot with find an inmate search tool with choices for both name and inmate number lookup.

-How to Find When a Georgia Inmate Will Be Released
+How To Determine When a Georgia Inmate Will Be Released

 State Prison Release Date

-The Georgia State Board of Pardons and Paroles will usually review among other things, an inmate’s conduct in prison or completion of consular programs; the board then sets a release date under parole.
+The Georgia State Board of Pardons & Paroles will usually review among other things, an inmate’s conduct in prison or completion of consular programs; the board then sets a release date under parole.16

 To check the release date of an inmate, requesters may visit the board’s Inmate TPM Lookup tool.